lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Implementation strategy (4b), as an alternative, requires the Lead Attester to merge all certificate chains into a single EvidenceBundle containing a single de-duplicated sequence of CertificateAlternatives structures.
+This means that each EvidenceBundle is self-contained and any EvidenceStatement can be verified using only the sequence of CertificateAlternatives in its bundle, but Verifiers will have to do proper certification path building since the sequence of CertificateAlternatives is now a cert bag and not a cert chain.

 Note: This specification does not mandate optimizing certificate chains since there is a trade-off between the Attester implementation complexity and the transmission overhead.